myrmidondev/HOWTO-use-pomodoro-to-alleviate-ADHD/README.md

 I have HORRIBLE ADHD.
 But I was able to make head way by starting "rapid" cycling therapy to train my mind/brain between different states.
 - FOCUS and INATTENTION
 -

+Sleep and good physical health is **extremely** important.
+- food
+- exercise

+Pomodoro device - simple time keeping device
+- hardware: better if software tends to distract
+- software: more convenient, "all in one" device, but the downside is that you may get distracted

+ADHD and dopamine addiction is getting to be a major problem to the point of endangering a large number of people's livelihoods and lives
+- depression

+Meditation can help one to learn how to recognize addiction.

+Do *these* things, *this* will happen.